ujjwalguptaofficial/fortjs-doc/docs/concepts/caching.md

 Fort.js supports caching, allowing you to cache `GET` endpoints.
 When you apply caching to an endpoint, Fort.js will store it in the cache for a specified time, resulting in a faster response for your API.

 :::info
-By default cache data is stored in memory and Cache store can be configured to store data in any storage like in database or memory database like REDIS etc.
+By default cache data is stored in memory and Cache store can be configured to store data in any storage like in database or memory database like REDIS etc. For more information please read [Cache store documentation](../advanced/caching/cache-store.md)
 :::

 ## cacheFor